Joseph McCabe: Early life

-McCabe was born in Macclesfield in Cheshire to a family of Irish Catholic background, but his family moved to Manchester while he was still a child.
+McCabe was born in Macclesfield, Cheshire, to a family of Irish Catholic background, but his family moved to Manchester while he was still a child.
 He entered the Franciscan order at the age of 15, and spent a year of preliminary study at Gorton Monastery.
-His novitiate year took place in Killarney, after which he was transferred to Forest Gate in London (to the school which is now St Bonaventure's Catholic School) for the remainder of his priestly education.
+His novitiate year took place in Killarney, after which he was transferred to Forest Gate in Essex (to the school which is now St Bonaventure's Catholic School) for the remainder of his priestly education.
 In 1890 he was ordained into the priesthood with the name Father Antony.

 He was recognised as an outstanding scholar of philosophy, and was sent for a year (1893–1894) to study at the Catholic University of Louvain.
-Here he was successfully taught Hebrew by Albin van Hoonacker, and, less successfully, Syriac by T. J. Lamy.
+Here he was taught Hebrew by Albin van Hoonacker, and, less successfully, Syriac by T. J. Lamy.
 He also studied under, and befriended, Mercier.
 He returned to London and resumed priestly and educational duties, until in October 1895 when he was put in charge of the newly founded Franciscan college in Buckingham, (which is now St Bernardine's Catholic Church, Buckingham).
 He had gradually been losing his faith and eventually left that post and the priesthood in February 1896.